kiali/openshift-servicemesh-plugin/README.md

 #### make operator-delete

 This make target completely removes the plugin and operator.
-It will first remove the OSSMPlugin CR which instructs the operator to uninstall the plugin.
+It will first remove the OSSMConsole CR which instructs the operator to uninstall the plugin.
 It will then remove the operator along with its CRD, OLM subscription, OLM catalog source, OLM image index, and all underlying OLM CSVs.
 After this make target completes, all remnants of the plugin and operator will be removed.
 The only thing that will remain in the cluster are the images that were pushed into the internal image registry.

 ### OLM manifests